symphonists/rest_api/README.markdown

 This extension is entirely in BETA and should NOT find its way near a production environment.
 There may well be security holes or bugs which could compromise the integrity of your data.
 (For which I hold no responsibility.
 Thx.)

+## TODO
+* add syntax for filtering using GET parameters
+* add maximum values for GET parameters to prevent malicious overloading (`limit`, `include` etc.)
+* double and triple check authentication procedure!
+* add support for other output formats namely CSV for Data Source output

 ## Installation

 1. Download the `rest_api` extension and add it to your extensions folder.